Faridabad: Baba Farid's Tomb

-Prehistoric stone age site
+Prehistoric Stone Age site

 Archaeologists discovered cave paintings and tools from the Paleolithic period in the Mangar Bani hill forest, which is on the outskirts of Faridabad.
 The cave paintings are estimated to be one lac years old.
 These are believed to be the largest in the Indian subcontinent and possibly the world's oldest.

 Recreation

-Faridabad and various shopping malls including SRS Mall in Sector 12, Crown Interiors Mall in Sector 37, Crown Plaza in Sector 15 A, Parasnath Mall along with several others.
+Faridabad and various shopping malls including SRS Mall in Sector 12, Crown Interiors Mall in Sarai Khawaja Village, Crown Plaza in Sector 15 A, Parasnath Mall along with several others.
 The city has a good network of parks in each sector with some of the major parks like Town Park in Sector 12 which also accommodates one of the Largest Flag of India.
-Omaxe World Street is the recent addition to the malls of Greater faridabad.
+Omaxe World Street is the recent addition to the malls of Greater Faridabad.